 Trying to Escape

 If your dog gets anxious or scared, then he might start digging up your yard as a way to escape.
+Digging is also one of the common general signs your dog is stressed for some reason.

 If your dog is digging close to the fence, then this might be the reason.
 Does your dog start digging after a loud noise that might have startled him?
 Or does he try to dig his way free only when he’s alone in the yard?